arnaudgolfouse/gdnative-doc-rs/README.md

 ### Command line

-By executing `cargo build --release`, you should get an executable at `target/release/godot-doc-rs`.
+By executing `cargo build --release`, you should get an executable at `target/release/gdnative-doc-cli`.
 Then, to test it on a rust crate:
 ```
 cd <path-to-my-crate>
-godot-doc-rs --md <path-to-markdown-output>
+gdnative-doc-cli --md <path-to-markdown-output>
 ```

-To get more options, run `godot-doc-rs --help`.
+To get more options, run `gdnative-doc-cli --help`.

 ### Build script (soon)